 Old Testament End Times

-He went on to declare this terrible end time distress would come during that generation: “All these things shall come on this generation,” amplifying, “This generation will not pass away until all these things take place.” (o) The end of Judaism’s oversight climaxed in 70 AD with the destruction of their historical seats of authority, Jerusalem and the Holy Temple. (p)
+He went on to declare this terrible end time distress would come during that very generation: “All these things shall come on this generation,” amplifying, “This generation will not pass away until all these things take place.” (o) The end of Judaism’s oversight climaxed in 70 AD with the destruction of their historical seats of authority, Jerusalem and the Holy Temple. (p)

 This is not all there is to Scripture’s last days or end of time, there is more.
 In the next blog we will examine the New Testament applications that speak of more than past historical end times.